microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_HDD-User-Telemetry/HOL_PartsUnlimited_HDD-User-Telemetry.md

 ![](<media/task2step7.png>)

-**Step 8.** In the Browsers Timeline, note that the receiving response time, client processing time, page load network time, send request time, server response time, and page views.
+**Step 8.** In the Browsers timeline, note the receiving response time, client processing time, page load network time, send request time, server response time, and page views.
 Additionally, the average count of browser page load time is shown below the timeline.
 Click on the timeline chart.

 ![](<media/task2step8.png>)

-**Step 9.** In the Chart Details pane, scroll down to the Client area and uncheck all of the properties except for Receiving response time.
+**Step 9.** In the Chart Details pane, scroll down to the Client area and uncheck all of the properties except for Receiving Response Time.
 Then, turn on the Grouping and select "Browser" as the "group by" property.
-The Browsers timeline will change and show the average receiving response time and broken down into the various browsers that were used to log into the site.
+The Browsers timeline will change and show the average receiving response time broken down into the various browsers that were used to log into the site.

 ![](<media/task2step9.png>)